nitinkc/nitinkc.github.io/_posts/Java/2024-08-21-java-compilation.md

 **Process**:
 - **Buffering**: Take complete source program in the form of a buffer.
-- **Tokenization**: The compiler reads the source code character by character and groups them into tokens.
+- **Tokenization**: After buffering, The compiler reads the source code character by character and groups them into tokens.
 - **Examples**: Keywords (`public`, `class`), identifiers (`MyClass`, `main`), operators (`+`, `=`), and literals (`42`, `"Hello"`).

 **Output**: A sequence of tokens that represent the source code in a structured format.